-- The saturation function is only available for color devices. - In Bayer and Mono pixel format, hue function is not supported.
+- The saturation function is only available for color devices. - In Mono pixel format, hue function is not supported. - The range of saturation is between 0 and 255.

 Adjusting the saturation changes the colorfulness of the colors.
 A higher saturation, for example, makes colors easier to distinguish.